 resolves

-1 to maintain CWG-COP, in order to facilitate the membership's input and guidance on ITU's role in child online protection, with the following terms of reference:
+1 to maintain CWG-COP, with the following terms of reference:

+1.1 to facilitate the membership's input and guidance on ITU's role in child online protection;

-1.1 to exchange views and promote and work on the subject matter;
+1.2 to serve as a platform for discussion and exchange of best practices from ITU Membership and other relevant stakeholders including COP organizations and COP experts;

-1.2 to report to the Council annually on the activities of the Group;
+1.3 to report to the Council annually on the activities of the Group;

-2 to facilitate the contribution and participation of all relevant stakeholders in the work of the CWG-COP to ensure maximum collaboration in implementing Resolution 179 (Rev. Busan, 2014);
+2 to facilitate the contribution and participation of all relevant stakeholders in the work of the CWG-COP to ensure maximum collaboration in implementing Resolution 179 (Rev. Bucharest, 2022);

-3 to encourage CWG-COP to conduct one-day online consultations for youth prior to its meetings to listen to their views and opinions on different matters related to child online protection;
+3 to encourage CWG-COP to conduct online consultations with youth to listen to their views and opinions on different matters related to child online protection, prior to and during its meeting;

+4 to encourage CWG-COP to liaise with groups within the ITU that discuss matters related to child online protection, to achieve the best possible outputs while avoiding duplication of efforts;

-4 to continue to make output documents related to child online protection issues publicly accessible without password protection;
+5 to continue to make output documents related to child online protection issues publicly accessible without password protection;

-5 to prepare a draft final report for consideration by Council 2018 to be submitted to the 2018 Plenipotentiary Conference on the activities undertaken and achievement on these subjects, including proposals for further consideration as appropriate.
+6 to prepare a draft final report for consideration by Council 2026 to be submitted to the 2026 Plenipotentiary Conference on the activities undertaken and achievement on these subjects, including proposals for further consideration as appropriate,

+instructs the Secretary-General

+1 to continue to disseminate the documents and reports of CWG-COP to all international organizations and stakeholders involved in such matters, so that they can collaborate fully;

+2 to encourage Member States, Sector Members and relevant United Nations agencies to share best practices on issues of child online protection with CWG-COP,

+instructs the Director of the Telecommunication Development Bureau

+to report to CWG-COP, as appropriate, on child online protection activities.

 ______________